vercel/next.js/docs/advanced-features/instrumentation.md

 # `instrumentation.ts`

-If you export a function named `register` from this file, we will call that function whenever new server instance is bootstrapped.
+If you export a function named `register` from this file, we will call that function whenever a new server instance is bootstrapped.
 When your `register` function is deployed, it will be called continuously on each cold boot (but exactly once in each environment).

 Sometimes, it may be useful to import a file in your code because of the side effects it will cause.
 For example, you might import a file that defines a set of global variables, but never explicitly use the imported file in your code.
 You would still have access to the global variables the package has declared.